 Being a pet parent, dog trainer or educator is about friendship, and friendship is about trust and authentic love.
 Both are violated and dissolved when someone forces you to do something, incites fear and puts you in pain.
 Friendships and relationships are about empowering one another, not disempowering someone, which is exactly what abuse does.
 Bullying is the antithesis of sacred relationships and weakens, not strengthens, the bond you share with your pets.
 When was the last time you got bullied into being someone’s friend?
 Did you want to be around that person?
 Someone with great power does not lead by force, someone with great weakness does.
 As Albert Einstein duly noted,”Force always attracts men of low morality.”

-There is good reason why it is illegal to use and sell pain inflicting devices such as shock collars.3 There are far more humane and effective methods to teach with rather than by inflicting pain and abuse.14-15 There is never an instance where teaching through pain and force is warranted.
+There is good reason why it is illegal to use and sell pain inflicting devices such as shock collars.3 Now also illegal to use in Miami Beach, what is the Humane Society of Greater Miami going to do?!
+There are far more humane and effective methods to teach with rather than by inflicting pain and abuse.14-15 There is never an instance where teaching through pain and force is warranted.
 We teach dogs which behaviors and cues we want them to learn with rewards, engagement, fun and interest, not what we don’t want them to do with pain, force, intimidation, and bullying which leads to shutting down, learned helplessness and generalization.4 However, the argument is moot; does it really matter which method works better?
 Let’s play devil’s advocate for a moment and placate Machiavellian, Cesar Millan dog training ignoramuses and intransigent buffoons and just pretend that outdated, traditional dog “training” worked the same or even better then force-free positive reinforcement dog training.16 Of course that is patently false and has been repudiated by decades of scientific and behavioral research but for argument’s sake let’s entertain this notion.5 The real question becomes at what expense are you willing to achieve “results” from your dog?